 "A place of learning"

-Skalanes is at a beautiful location in a remote area nestled away from the town of Seydisfjordur.
-It’s an Independent field centre and host university students from all over the world working with them on research and education.
-Making it a practical setting for teaching about the natural environment of Iceland throughout the findings from varied research topics.
+An Independent field centre that hosts university students from all over the world working with them on research and education.
+A practical setting for research and learning about the natural and cultural environment of Iceland throughout the findings from diverse projects and studies carried out on site.

 Learning is central to the development of Skálanes and is encouraged and supported by the centre.
 The site and centre is available as a space where people can interact with nature, history and each other to develop ideas and be exposed to new ones.
 The open landscape, abundant wildlife, and rich history – all help facilitate learning and inspiration.